cvat-ai/cvat/site/content/en/docs/_index.md

     weight: 20
 ---

-CVAT is free, online, interactive video and image annotation tool for computer vision.
+CVAT is a free, online, interactive video and image annotation tool for computer vision.
-It is used by our team to annotate millions of objects with different properties.
+It is being developed and used by Intel to annotate millions of objects with different properties.
 Many UI and UX decisions are based on feedbacks from professional data annotation team.
 Try it online [cvat.org](https://cvat.org).